-The results of the OpenCOR computation, with Ending point 40 and Point interval 0.1, are shown in Fig. 3.12 with plots V(t), m(t), h(t), $g{Na}(t)$ and $i{Na}(t)$ for voltage steps from (a) -85mV to -20mV, (b) -85mV to 0mV and (c) -85mV to 20mV.
+The results of the OpenCOR computation, with Ending point 40 and Point interval 0.1, are shown in Fig. 1.66 with plots V(t), m(t), h(t), $g{Na}(t)$ and $i{Na}(t)$ for voltage steps from (a) -85mV to -20mV, (b) -85mV to 0mV and (c) -85mV to 20mV.
 There are several things to note:

-- 1. The kinetics of the m-gate are much faster than the h-gate. - 2.
-The opening behaviour is faster as the voltage is stepped to higher values since $\tau = \frac{1}{\alpha_n + \beta_n}$ reduces with increasing V (see Fig. 3.7). - 3.
+- i.
+The kinetics of the m-gate are much faster than the h-gate. - ii.
+The opening behaviour is faster as the voltage is stepped to higher values since $\tau = \frac{1}{\alpha_n + \beta_n}$ reduces with increasing V (see Fig. 1.61). - iii.
 The sodium channel conductance rises (activates) and then falls (inactivates) under a positive voltage step from rest since the three m-gates turn on but the h-gate turns off and the conductance is a product of these.
-Compare this with the potassium channel conductance shown in Fig. 3.10 which is only reduced back to zero by stepping the voltage back to its resting value i.e. deactivating it. - 4.
-The only time current i{Na} flows through the sodium channel is during the brief period when the m-gate is rapidly opening and the much slower h-gate is beginning to close.
-A small current flows during the reverse voltage step but this is at a time when the h-gate is now firmly off so the magnitude is very small. - 5.
-The large sodium current i{Na} is an inward current and hence negative.
+Compare this with the potassium channel conductance shown in Fig. 1.64 which is only reduced back to zero by stepping the voltage back to its resting value i.e. deactivating it. - iv.
+The only time current $i{Na}$ flows through the sodium channel is during the brief period when the m-gate is rapidly opening and the much slower h-gate is beginning to close.
+A small current flows during the reverse voltage step but this is at a time when the h-gate is now firmly off so the magnitude is very small. - v.
+The large sodium current $i{Na}$ is an inward current and hence negative.